gsi-ee/go4/Go4Example1Step/Readme.txt

 called.
 This user event processor fills some histograms and an output event TXXXEvent (raw event) from the input event.
 The output events can optionally be stored in root files.
-When a root file with raw events exists, it can be viewd by the Go4 GUI using the tree viewer.
+When a root file with raw events exists, it can be viewed by the Go4 GUI using the tree viewer.
 Define a shell variable GO4USERLIBRARY=/mypath/libGo4UserAnalysis.so that the viewer knows TXXXEvent.